rickansen/rickansen/README.md

 <br/>

 <p align="center">
-  Bored finance student from the Philippines so I'm here programming, solving problems with the code I write and making the world a better place.
+  Asking a lot of questions and solving problems with the code I write.
+Growing up curious and in pursuit of personal excellence and development made me question how things around me work and how they could be improved.
+From dreading using calculators and creating an app that shows the formula, solution, and answer in one click as a finance student to making full-stack web applications, I realized that the only way to satisfy my curiosity was by writing lines of code that simply work.
 </p>

 <br/>